iloveitaly/python-starter-template/README.md

 Going back to the `id`/`ext_id` approach, the `ext_id` was actually more similar to a youtube video ID, something very compact.
 So even that came down to the ergonomics.
 Not sure what exactly you're building, but I'd say 90% of use cases can use ULID TypeIDs on postgres without thinking twice.

 -->

+### Secrets

+The secret management is more complex that it seems like it should be.
+The primary reason behind this is to avoid secret drift at all costs.
+Here's why:

+* Different developers have *slightly* different secrets that create a "works on my machine" problem.
+* New secrets are not automatically integrated into local (or CI) environments causing the project to break when a new environment variable is introduced.
+* Cumbersome and undocumented CI & production secret management.
+I want a single command to set secrets on CI & prod without any thinking or manual intervention.

+Solving these problems adds more complexity to the developer experience.
+We'll see if it's worth it.

 ### Dependencies